AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

 \subsubsection{Quantitative Evaluation}

-We next present a quantitative evaluation to further validate the high performance of our physics-infused planner.
-We randomly generated 100 navigation tasks, with 50 tasks on each map.
-Several examples of the planed paths are shown in \fref{fig:screenshots}.

-\paragraph{Metrics} Three metrics, i.e., success rate, average time, and time ratio are used to evaluate our system.
-Specifically, the success rate represents the percentage of completed tasks out of the total; average time refers to the mean travel time for completed tasks; and time ratio is defined as the ratio of actual travel time to predicted travel time.
-Intuitively, a time ratio significantly greater than 1 indicates that the planned speed is too high for the vehicle to achieve.
+\bl{The evaluation is conducted in \textit{Garden} and \textit{Island}, which feature diverse terrain types, varying slopes, and uneven vegetation, posing significant challenges to the navigation system.
+To avoid over-fitting, these environments are not included in the friction estimation training set.} \bl{We initialize their terrain property maps using top-down RGB-D images captured every 50 meters.
+On each map, 50 start–goal pairs are randomly sampled and manually checked to ensure feasibility (e.g., goal not on cliffs).} We evaluate the navigation results using three metrics.
+The \textit{success rate} measures the percentage of successfully completed tasks, reflecting the feasibility and safety of the planned paths and speed profiles.
+The \textit{average time} denotes the mean travel time of completed tasks, indicating navigation efficiency.
+The \textit{time ratio} is defined as the ratio of actual to predicted travel time; values significantly greater than 1 suggest that the planned speed is too high for the vehicle to achieve. \bl{We evaluated our method against four groups of baselines to provide a comprehensive analysis of its advantages in various aspects, described as follows.}